 Double-layer rack accessory included.
 Digital display enables you to precisely set temperatures up to 390°F. Cooks food quickly.
 Gives a light, crunchy outer texture without burning or making the insides too tough.

 This air fryer may not be large enough if you're cooking for your whole family.

-4-quart capacity.
+Four-quart cooking basket.
 No need to wait for the fryer to preheat.
 Nonstick-coated drawer and basket mesh.
 Simple cleanup.
 Helps to cut down cooking time compared to an oven.
-Cooks up to 6 servings at a time.
+Cooks up to six servings at a time.

 This is a large machine that's going to take up a lot of room on your counter and in your cupboards.

-Imagine enjoying the satisfying crunch of a plate full of french fries without worrying about fat.
+Imagine enjoying the satisfying crunch of a plate full of french fries without worrying about excess fat.
 If you own an air fryer, this isn’t just a pipe dream.
 You can easily have your fries and eat them, too!
-In fact, there are countless delectable dishes beyond the standard fried potato that you can prepare in an air fryer and enjoy without guilt: coconut shrimp, salmon cakes, and lava cake, to name a few.
+In fact, there are countless delectable dishes beyond the standard fried potato that you can prepare in an air fryer and enjoy without the guilt that comes with the excessive oil required in a deep fryer: coconut shrimp, salmon cakes, lava cake, chicken wings, and fried chicken, to name a few.

 Philips is a leader in kitchen technology, including air fryers, which only require a tablespoon of oil or less to make scrumptious “fried” foods.
 You might already own a Philips appliance or two: the company makes an array of fine multi-cookers, pasta makers, blenders, grills, and more.
 If you’re thinking of adding a Philips air fryer to your cooking arsenal, whether for health reasons or simply because you love the taste of crunchy-yet-tender air-fried food, we applaud your decision, and we’re here to help you decide which Philips air fryer is right for you.
 And check out our favorites when you’re ready to buy.